Progress Report and Alert Guide for Students

-What does an academic early alert do for me?
+What does an alert mean?

 Why did I receive an alert?

-What should I do about the academic alert?
+What should I do about the alert?

 If I received an alert, does that mean I am failing and should drop the course?